 - All J-1 students on AT after completion of their program are required to report any address change within 10 days to OIA.
 To make these updates, please complete the following online form: Online Request for J-1 Academic Training.

 Submit the following documents to OIA at least one week before you would like your new DS-2019.
-You do not need to see an adviser unless you have specific questions.
-If you would like to meet with an adviser, you may schedule an appointment with the adviser for your program or come in during our walk-in hours which occur Monday to Thursday from 10am-1pm and 2-4pm.
+You do not need to contact your adviser unless you have specific questions.
+If you would like to meet with your adviser, you may schedule an appointment with the adviser for your program.

 IMPORTANT: AT approval takes one week in our office and longer if you are missing documents or the documents do not meet the requirements.
 Please plan ahead; we cannot accommodate expedite requests.